Manage Synchronization Domain Entities

 }

 A newly onboarded sequencer only serves events more recent than the “onboarding snapshot”.
 In addition some events may belong to transactions initiated before the sequencer was onboarded, but the sequencer is not in a position to sign such events and replaces them with “tombstones”.
 If a participant (or mediator) connects to a newly onboarded sequencer too soon and the subscription encounters a tombstone, the sequencer subscription aborts with a “FAILED_PRECONDITION” error specifying “InvalidCounter” or “SEQUENCER_TOMBSTONE_ENCOUNTERED”.
 If this occurs, the participant or mediator should connect to another sequencer with a longer history of sequenced events before switching to the newly onboarded sequencer.
-To avoid such errors the best practice is to wait at least for the “maximum decision duration” (the sum of the participant_response_timeout and mediator_reaction_timeout dynamic domain parameters with a default of 30 seconds each) before connecting nodes to a newly onboarded sequencer.
+To avoid such errors the best practice is to wait at least for the “maximum decision duration” (the sum of the participant_response_timeout and mediator_reaction_timeout dynamic sync domain parameters with a default of 30 seconds each) before connecting nodes to a newly onboarded sequencer.